Canon 1D X Mark II vs Nikon D5600

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1DX Mark II and the D5600 are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the D5600 followed on from the Nikon D5500.
+The D5600 is a recent model that features in the current product line-up of Nikon.
+In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is the Canon 1D X Mark II better than the Nikon D5600 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.